karatelabs/karate/README.md

 ------ | ---- | ---------
 `headers` | JavaScript Function | See [`configure headers`](#configure-headers)
 `headers` | JSON | See [`configure headers`](#configure-headers)
 `cookies` | JSON | Just like `configure headers`, but for cookies.
-You will typically never use this, as response cookies are auto-added to all future requests
+You will typically never use this, as response cookies are auto-added to all future requests.
+However, if you need to clear any cookies, just do `configure cookies = null` at any time.
 `logPrettyRequest` | boolean | Pretty print the request payload JSON or XML with indenting `logPrettyResponse` | boolean | Pretty print the response payload JSON or XML with indenting `ssl` | boolean | Enable HTTPS calls without needing to configure a trusted certificate or key-store.